KeeganW/game-board-api/README.md

 In order to run this application, follow the following directions to run the game on your local machine.
 This assumes you have [docker](https://docs.docker.com/get-docker/) installed.

 Run docker (note, you may need to run this twice after the database is made after initial run.)
+- `docker-compose build`
+- `docker-compose up -d db  # note, wait for this to finish before bringing up api`
-- `docker-compose up -d`
+- `docker-compose up -d api`

 ## First Time Setup
 Note, you will need to create the django migrations for the system to work
-- `docker exec -it game-board-web-1 python manage.py makemigrations gameboard && docker exec -it game-board-web-1 python manage.py migrate --run-syncdb`
+- `docker exec -it game-board-api-api-1 python manage.py makemigrations gameboard && docker exec -it game-board-api-api-1 python manage.py migrate --run-syncdb`

 ## Running the website
 1. Run the web server.